Haradai/Project-NLP-2023/README.md

 - `data/`: This directory contains the JSON dataset file.
 - `archive/`: This directory contains Jupyter notebooks used during the process.
 - `reports/`: This directory contains the project report and the presentation.
-- 'Final_Notebook': This file contain all the code and explanations of the project.
+- 'Final_Notebook.ipynb': This file contain all the code and explanations of the project.

 ## Installation and usage
 To run this project locally, follow these steps: